Nov. 1, 2022

-Starting in January 2014, most people will be required to have health insurance coverage or pay a penalty if they do not.
+Starting in January 2014, most people are required to have health insurance coverage or pay a penalty if they do not.
 Coverage may include employer-provided insurance, coverage an individual purchases on their own, Health First Colorado (Colorado’s Medicaid program), Child Health Plan Plus (CHP+), Medicare or TRICARE.

 Exemptions from the Insurance Requirement

 Though most people will be required to have insurance, several groups are exempt from the requirement to obtain coverage or pay the penalty, including but not limited to:

 - people who are uninsured for less than 3 months of the year